Bhaktivinoda Thakur: Education in Calcutta

 Kedarnath's health deteriorated due to poor drinking water and the challenging environment of Calcutta.
 He made regular visits to his mother and sister in Ula for recovery and convalescence.
 He was treated by a fakir physician of the leather worker caste who belonged to the heterodox Kartābhajā sect of Chaitanyite Vaishnavism.
-Kedarnath soon took initiation from the fakīr's guru who gave Kedarnath a Krishna mantra and encouraged him to become a vegetarian; later in life Kedarnath theologicaly critised the Kartabhajas but acknowledged their influence in moving him towards Gaudiya Vaishnavism.
+Kedarnath soon took initiation from the fakīr's guru who gave Kedarnath a Krishna mantra and encouraged him to become a vegetarian; later in life Kedarnath theologically criticised the Kartabhajas but acknowledged their influence in moving him towards Gaudiya Vaishnavism.
 However, when in 1856 (Note: Other sources give 1857 as the year of the epidemic, but that contradicts the age of 17 cited by Bhaktivinoda in Svalikhita-jivani) an outbreak of cholera wiped out the whole village of Ula, killing his sister Hemlata and sparing his mother, Kedarnath took her along with his grandmother to Calcutta for good.
 The devastation of Ula marked a turning point in Kedarnath's attitude to life.
 He writes:

 At that time I was seventeen years old and I had to face terrible hardships.
 There was no money.
 I could hardly speak to anyone.
 Everyone thought that my mother had a lakh [100,000] of rupees, no one believed that we were poor.
 I saw no hope.
 My mind became apathetic, the house was empty.
 I had no strength and my heart was dying of pain.